carlhuda/janus/README.md

 * Make searching highlighted, incremental, and case insensitive unless a capital letter is used
 * Always show a status line
-* Allow backspacing over everything (identations, eol, and start characters) in insert mode
+* Allow backspacing over everything (indentations, eol, and start characters) in insert mode
 * `<C-P>` inserts the directory of the current file into a command
 * Automatically resize splits when resizing the Vim window (GUI only)
 * `<leader>ew` expands to `:e (directory of current file)/` (open in the current buffer)
-* `<leader>es` expands to `:sp (directory of current file)/` (open in an horisental split)
+* `<leader>es` expands to `:sp (directory of current file)/` (open in an horizontal split)
 * `<leader>ev` expands to `:vsp (directory of current file)/` (open in an vertical split)
 * `<leader>et` expands to `:tabe (directory of current file)/` (open in